jinlHe/PeFoMed/README.md

 Stage 2 finetune MRG dataset: [IU-Xray](https://pubmed.ncbi.nlm.nih.gov/26133894/)

+## Checkpoints
+You can download the checkpoints in [HuggingFace](https://huggingface.co/SmallBosser/PeFoMed)

 ## Acknowledgement
 If you're using PeFoMed in your research or applications, please cite using this BibTeX:
 ```bibtex